Overwhelmed or not sure how to get started? Think of The Mystery of History as a “Buffet-Style” approach to World History. Read on…

 The way I see it, it’s time for us to help you get back to the basics of The Mystery of History (the components that made it popular) and help you benefit from all that the series now has to offer.
 Here’s a word picture called “The Buffet-style Approach to World History” that I think will help.

 I like to look at The Mystery of History as the ultimate buffet-style world history program.
 As you start down the buffet line, there is one main dish to choose.
 We’ll call it your protein, your meat, or your entrée.
 Everyone in the family can partake.
-(This entrée is, of course, the history lessons in our textbooks.
+(This entrée is, of course, the history lessons in our Student Readers.
 At two to four pages in length, there are three history lessons per week to give you just enough and not too much.)
 After that, each member of the family has an assortment of side dishes to choose from!
 (And, just like a real buffet line, parents will assist the little ones with their choices.)
 Here are some examples:

 - On a busy day, you may grab the main entrée and one small side dish (Listen to the story of Hannibal crossing the Alps with elephants by audiobook in the car while working on a coloring page.)